LateNightKid/telegram-bot-for-outline-vpn/README.md

 # Telegram bot for creating OutlineVPN keys.

 > **Disclaimer:**
-> This project was fully designed and developed by person who is not a professional programmer at all.
+> This project was fully designed and developed by a person who is not a professional programmer at all.
 It probably contains bugs, non-optimal solutions, potential weaknesses, and other joys of entry-level developer's life.
 In practice, it has shown quite acceptable stability, without dropping at all for more of 12 months of runtime.
 But use it at your own risk.

 ## Contents